 Walking is perhaps the best way to explore the Macau Peninsula as most of the main attractions are located close together and the streets are clean and easy negotiate.
 However, some form of transport is needed to explore the rest of Macau.

-Travelers who can speak Cantonese will have no trouble traveling on buses run by Transportes Urbanos Macau (Transmac) and Sociedade de Transportes Colectivos de Macau (TCM).
+Travelers who can speak Cantonese or Portuguese will have no trouble traveling on buses run by Transportes Urbanos Macau (Transmac) and Sociedade de Transportes Colectivos de Macau (TCM).
 However, English is rarely spoken on these buses and other visitors may find it better to simply travel by taxi as fares are reasonable.
 It is also possible to hire a car and travel independently around Macau.

 Macau International Airport (MFM) is located off the shore of Taipa Island and there is a bus station queue located outside the arrival hall.
 Buses and taxis can be taken from here to just about anywhere in Macau.